CChimney cap leak? Need to replace your chimney caps or thinking about adding some?

 • Custom designs to fit your unique setup

 At ReRoofIt, we offer both standard and custom chimney caps to match your home’s needs—whether you’re looking for functionality, style, or both.
-Give us a call at (801) 907-5177 for a free quote on chimney cap installation.
+Give us a call at (801) 907-5177 for a free quote from an expert chimney installer in Salt Lake County.

 Salt Lake County Service Areas